Liouville type theorems for transversally harmonic and biharmonic maps: Introduction

-{\bf Theorem B} {\it {\rm (c.f.
-Theorem 4.3)} Let $(M,g,\mathcal F)$ be a complete foliated Riemannian manifold and all leaves of $\mathcal F$ be compact.
-Assume that $\kappa_B$ is bounded and coclosed.
-Let $(M',g',\mathcal F')$ be a foliated Riemannian manifold with nonpositive transversal sectional curvature.
-Assume that the transversal Ricci curvature of $M$ is nonnegative and {\rm Vol}$(M)$ is infinite.
-Then any transversally harmonic map $\phi:M\to M'$ with finite transversal energy is transversally constant, i.e., the induced map between leaf spaces is constant.}
+{\bf Theorem A.} {\it Let $(M,g,\mathcal F)$ be a complete foliated Riemannian manifold with {\rm Vol}$(M)=\infty$ satisfying $(C1)$ and let $(M',g',\mathcal F')$ be a foliated Riemannian manifold satisfying $(C2)$.
+Assume that the the transversal Ricci curvature of $\mathcal F$ is nonnegative.
+Then any transversally harmonic map $\phi:M\to M'$ of $E_B(\phi) <\infty$ is transversally constant, i.e., the induced map between leaf spaces is constant.}

+Note that any transversally harmonic map is transversally biharmonic.
+But the converse does not hold.
+In fact, S. D. Jung [\ref{JU1}] proved that on a compact foliated manifold, the converse holds under some condition.
+For transversally biharmonic map on a complete foliated Riemannian manifold, we have the following theorem.